will-hossack/Python/docbuild/_sources/matrix.rst.txt

 Extending Classes
 =================

-There are a set of extending classes to implement specific ParaxialGroup making this erasiet to call.
+There are a set of extending classes to implement specific ParaxialGroup making these easier to call.

 .. autoclass:: optics.matrix.ParaxialThinLens
    :members: